taylarogers/100-days-of-code/README.md

 ## Day 7
 A day full of battle with Javscript.
 Decided to put in some more practice with my new Javascript knowledge and create a to-do list that allows you to check items off the list, delete items and add new ones.
 This involved looking into some new Javascript features that I hadn't explored before.
 It took me a long time of fighting with my code, but I got everything working how I wanted it to and I feel like I have learnt a lot in the process.
 Happy to have made some more progress in mastering this new language.

+## Day 8
+Today I carried on with some more work on my to-do list.
+I thought I would take the opportunity to practice my CSS as well and try to create something that I was proud of.
+I still have a lot to learn in terms of design, but the only way to get better is to practice more!
+Not completely happy with how it turned out, but hopefully I can come back to this once I have further developed my skills and see where I can make fixes.